hoangduytran/blender-manual/manual/advanced/scripting/security.rst

 Setting Defaults
 ----------------

-In the Preferences, there is the toggle to :ref:`Auto Run Python Scripts <prefs-auto-execution>`.
+In the Preferences, there is the toggle to
+:ref:`Auto Run Python Scripts <bpy.types.PreferencesFilePaths.use_scripts_auto_execute>`.
 This means the **Trusted Source** option in the File Browser will be enabled by default, and scripts can run when blend-files are loaded without using the File Browser.
 Once enabled you have the option to exclude certain directories;